nus-fboa2016-si/whiteboard/guide/v1/GUIDE.md

 ---
 #### Introduction

+This is the first in a series of four tutorials that walk you through the creation of a real-time collaborative whiteboard with Socket.IO.
+A fully featured demo can be found [here](paradite.com:3000).

 The HTML5 `canvas` API allows web developers to draw graphics via scripting.
 By itself it already provides several useful methods for drawing simple shapes and lines.
-This makes it ideal for implementing an interactive whiteboard.

-In this first section of the collabarative whiteboard guide, we will learn to create a simple local interactive whiteboard on a webpage, and serve it from a `node.js` server.
+This makes it ideal for implementing our interactive whiteboard.
+In this section of the collabarative whiteboard guide, we will learn to create a simple local interactive whiteboard on a webpage, and serve it from a `node.js` server.

 Try the [chat](http://socket.io/get-started/chat/) guide if you haven't already done so.
 It takes very little time and will familiarize you with useful parts of the `socket.io` API.

 ---
 #### Setup the server

 We will use the Node.JS web framework `express` to serve our files.
 Just like in the [chat guide](http://socket.io/get-started/chat/), we start with an empty project directory (you can call it `whiteboard`).
 Let's create a `package.json` manifest file to describe the project:
 ```json
 {